expo/expo/docs/pages/versions/unversioned/guides/account-permissions.md

 title: Account Permissions
 ---

-> Some features on this page are [available with a paid plan](https://expo.io/developer-services).
+> Some features on this page require [Developer Services](https://expo.io/developer-services).

 When you're developing your project, multiple people on your team may need to release new versions or view the work in progress.
 These